Phi Beta Sigma: Embezzlement

 In 2011, Terry Davis, the former elected national treasurer for the fraternity, was convicted of embezzling at least $50,000 from the fraternity's bank accounts.
 He was sentenced to 31 months in prison and ordered to repay the fraternity $50,000 in restitution.
 Davis was initially charged with stealing over $200,000, but his attorney was able to lower the amount due to a lack of evidence.

+Today, PBS continues to expand internationally, with its members serving in a variety of fields, including education, public service, business, athletics, and community advocacy.
+The fraternity states that it remains committed to its motto, Culture for Service and Service for Humanity, through programs and initiatives intended to serve communities.